RuthOgholi/Tata-Job-Simulation-Project/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the sales data to answer the following these key questions:
+EDA involved exploring the sales data to answer the following key questions:

 - What is the monthly trend of revenue?
 - Which months have faced the biggest increase?